prose/prose/CONTRIBUTING.md

 You can run tests quickly from the command line with `npm test`

+Create tests in the `test/spec/` directory.
+If possible try to mirror the `app` directory structure.
-Require any new test files in `test/tests.js`
+Require any new test files in `test/index.js`

 ## Code Style